-- As a moderator and teacher, explore the Energy Literacy Essential Principles and Fundamental Concepts and its Quick Start Guide to review the foundations of energy literacy.
-Both are available for free download at https://energy.gov/eere/education/energy-literacy-essential-principles-and-fundamental-concepts-energy-education. - You may also want to explore the Teaching Energy Science website.
-You will find background information on each of the Energy Literacy Principles and Fundamental Concepts.
-In addition, you can select from a variety of high school level lesson plans recommended to support greater understanding of each of the Energy Literacy Principles and Fundamental Concepts. http://cleanet.org/clean/literacy/energy/index.html
+As a moderator and teacher, explore the Energy Literacy Essential Principles and Fundamental Concepts and its Quick Start Guide to review the foundations of energy literacy.
+Both are available for free download or submit a hard copy order at https://energy.gov/eere/education/energy-literacy-essential-principles-and-fundamentalconcepts-energy-education.